koush/docs.scrypted.app/homekit-troubleshooting.md

     * Motion delivery issue from the cloud service.

 2) After a motion trigger, the home hub will start recording.
 Verify that HomeKit is requesting recording by looking in the Camera's Console: you will see logs such as `[HomeKit]: Camera recording session starting`.
 If you do not see this, there are a few possible causes and solutions:
   * The Home Hubs are bugged out and have stopped responding to motion.
 Reboot all Home Hubs when this happens. **iPads and HomePods, which are wireless, are not reliable Home Hubs.** If you have an iPad as a Home Hub, remove it from acting as a Home Hub from within the iOS Home app.
 Unfortunately this is not possible to do with HomePods.
+As of iOS 18, it is possible to manually select the active hub in the Home app.
   * Your iCloud account is in a bad state.
 Log out of iCloud on your iPhone, and log back in.
 Then disable and reenable HomeKit Secure Video on your cameras again.
   * Your Scrypted server is on a different subnet from your home hub(s).
 This may work for live streaming, but home hubs will not initiate recording if they are on a different subnet.
 Ensure your Scrypted server is on the same subnet as the home hubs.